Close

 • Pilots Beach is nearby, where you’ll find a colony of Little Blue Penguins.

-• Orokonui Ecosanctuary is 307 hectares surrounded by a predator-free fence for native wildlife to flourish.
+• Orokonui Eco-sanctuary is 307 hectares surrounded by a predator-free fence for native wildlife to flourish.

-Day 4: Wanaka
+Day 4: Wānaka

-Drive time from Dunedin to Wanaka: 3 hours 20 minutes (270km)
+Drive time from Dunedin to Wānaka: 3.5 hrs (270km)

-Wanaka is an outdoor adventure sports paradise.
-In the winter, there are plenty of ski areas close, as well as numerous heli-ski services and guided alpine tours, while summer is great for paddle boarding, swimming & other lake sports.
+Wānaka is an outdoor adventure sports paradise.
+In the winter, there are two ski areas close by, Cardrona and Treble Cone, as well as numerous heli-ski services and guided alpine tours.
+Summer on the other hand is great for paddle boarding, swimming & other lake sports.
+Wānaka also doubles up as a great place to learn how to mountain bike, with numerous trails in the area.

-Things to do in Wanaka:
+Things to do in Wānaka:

 • There is always an array of hikes and walking tracks for different abilities- Roy’s Peak for the perfect sunrise shot, while Mt Aspiring National Park is great for keen hikers wanting a longer duration or more challenging terrain.